Information Mainly for Precinct 19-19 Voters

 How to view a sample ballot appropriate for you: The "Voter Lookup" facility mentioned above also lets you view images of the ballot(s) applicable to you in the upcoming election.
 These images are usually made available a month or more before the election.
 Each image exactly duplicates what you would see on the associated hardcopy ballot.
 Viewing your ballot before the election lets you vote more quickly on Election Day.

-To view which ballot(s) may apply for you, enter your identification data in "Voter Lookup".
+To view which ballot(s) may apply for you, enter your identification data in "Voter Lookup" on the WCBOE home page.
 When your registration data is displayed, scroll down to the "Your Sample Ballot" section and click on the link for the ballot style you wish to view, e.g, N0009.
 If you see No eligible ballots instead of a ballot style, that means you are not eligible to vote in this election.
 For example, that will occur if this is a municipal election, but you don't live within the corporate limits of the municipality having the election.
 It can also occur if this is a partisan primary election, but your party has no contests in this election.

 For a general election or a municipal election, party affiliations are ignored.
 They do matter in partisan primary elections.